 Awards and Nominations

-- Academy Awards: Nominated for Best Actor (Michael Fassbender) and Best Supporting Actress (Kate Winslet).
+- Academy Awards: Nominated for Best Actor (Fassbender) and Best Supporting Actress (Winslet).

 Behind the Scenes Insights

-- Michael Fassbender did not physically resemble Steve Jobs but captured his mannerisms and intensity through extensive preparation.
+- Michael Fassbender did not look like Jobs but focused on embodying his mannerisms, intensity, and voice rhythms.

 Inspirations and References